Variational Quantum Algorithms: Challenges and potential solutions

-{\it Inherent resilience to incoherent noise.} It is an interesting question as to what degree incoherent noise, such as decoherence, random gate errors, and measurement errors, will impact VQAs.
+\item{Inherent resilience to incoherent noise.} It is an interesting question as to what degree incoherent noise, such as decoherence, random gate errors, and measurement errors, will impact VQAs.
 For example, it was shown that optimization in the presence of some noise channels can automatically move the state into subspaces that are resilient to those channels as an energetic trade-off~\cite{mcclean2017hybrid}.
-On the other hand, one could operate under the assumption of perfect training (which may still be possible for either weak noise or shallow ansatzes), and ask whether the global optimum in the cost landscape is robust to such noise.
-This was the approach of Ref.~\cite{sharma2019noise}, where it was shown that VQAs for quantum compiling (see Section~\ref{sec:compilation}), exhibit a special type of noise resilience known as Optimal Parameter Resilience (OPR).
+However, one could operate under the assumption of perfect training (which may still be possible for either weak noise or shallow ansatzes), and ask whether the global optimum in the cost landscape is robust to such noise.
+This was the approach of Ref.~\cite{sharma2019noise}, where it was shown that VQAs for quantum compiling (see section on compilation), exhibit a special type of noise resilience known as Optimal Parameter Resilience (OPR).
 OPR is the notion that global minima of the noisy cost function correspond to global minima of the noise-free cost function.
 In this sense, if an algorithm exhibits OPR, then minimizing the cost in the presence of noise will still obtain the correct optimal parameters, and hence the optimal parameters are resilient.
 Since quantum compilation is a special case of VQE the question still remains open to whether other VQAs exhibit this type of noise resilience for certain noise models.
+A different type of noise resilience was analyzed in Ref.~\cite{kim2017noise} in the context of the holographic quantum simulation of many-body systems.
+Specifically, it was shown that under certain conditions the expectation values of local observables measures on the prepares ground-state are perturbed by, at most, a function that does not depend on the size, but rather only on the noise parameter. \end{itemize}